ajanin/bash_tutorial/README.md

 You can read the HTML on github: [README.hmtl](https://ajanin.github.io/bash_tutorial) [tutorial.html](https://ajanin.github.io/bash_tutorial/tutorial.html)

-# Notes on Building
+# Notes

+This section contains notes on how the tutorial was assembled and how to regenerate some of the files (e.g. if you fork).
+Most readers needn't continue.

 The source for the tutorial is `tutorial.md`.
 It's written in [Pandoc's markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown).
 This is reasonably easy to read as plain text, but other formats are easy to generate with [Pandoc](https://pandoc.org).
 I generate the various format with the commands:
 ```
 docker run --rm -v $(pwd):/data -u $(id -u):$(id -g) pandoc/core -s -H style.html --metadata pagetitle="Bash Tutorial" -o tutorial.html tutorial.md
 ```